mudge/re2/README.md

 * Thanks to [Stefano Rivera](https://github.com/stefanor) who first contributed C++11 support;
 * Thanks to [Stan Hu](https://github.com/stanhu) for reporting a bug with empty patterns and `RE2::Regexp#scan`;
-* Thanks to [Sebastian Reitenbach](https://github.com/buzzdeee) for reporting the deprecation and removal of the `utf8` encoding option in re2.
+* Thanks to [Sebastian Reitenbach](https://github.com/buzzdeee) for reporting the deprecation and removal of the `utf8` encoding option in re2;
+* Thanks to [Sergio Medina](https://github.com/serch) for reporting a bug when using `RE2::Scanner#scan` with an invalid regular expression.

 Contact
 -------